Car Insurance in Spain for Expats (2026): Cost, Requirements, Foreign Licences & Coverage

 - FAQs

 Yes.
-Spanish car insurance is mandatory for all vehicles driven or parked in Spain, regardless of whether you are:
+Car insurance is legally required for all vehicles driven or parked in Spain.

 - A resident or non-resident